Final farewell as actor Aloysius Pang is given military send-off

 Actress Hong called Pang “the kid that parents would wish to have”.

+“He was acting as my brother and one day on set, he passed me a portable fan.
+I then realised that he noticed we were shooting outdoors and it was really hot and we were perspiring,” she said.

-“This kind little boy would set aside 10 per cent of his pay to thank and bless the production people,” she said.
-“He had a heart of gold.”
+“This kind little boy would set aside 10 per cent of his pay to thank and bless the production people...He had a heart of gold, especially for the older folk...Aloy is very loved, missed and adored by many people.”

 Additional reporting by Alif Amsyar